If you have any trouble logging in to your account, contact us.

 1 – Prepare your 3D file

-The first step to start your 3D printing process is to create a 3D file of the part you need to create using a 3D printer.
+The first step to start your 3D printing process is to create a 3D file (STL file for example) of the part you need to create using a 3D printer.
 You can do this by using a 3D modeling software to create your object.
 Discover our selection of free CAD software to develop your project.

 Preparing your 3D file for 3D printing with MJF is crucial; you will need a printable 3D file.
 As a 3D printing service, we see a lot of unique 3D printing projects, but we also see a lot of errors rendering some files non-printable.
 It’s possible for your file to be printable but your part can break in no time, be deformed, or not come out of the 3D printer as expected.
 In this article, we will help you with 3D printing troubleshooting for the most common 3D printing mistakes.